MarcialRosales/rabbitmq-tracing-guide/README.md

   },
   ....
   ```
-  3. **Operator** has to restart RabbitMQ cluster to take the configuration changes
+  3. **Operator** has to restart RabbitMQ cluster not only to take the configuration changes but also to make the plugin visible in the **Admin** tab.
   4. The **administrator** should see a new option called **Tracing** in the the **Admin** tab in RabbitMQ Management UI

 ### How to start tracing